vashu-kashyap/A-clipboard-landing-page/README.md

   font-family: $Bai_Jamuree;
   font-weight: 400;
   color: $Grayish_Blue;
-  text-align: center;
+  text-align:centrer;
   width: 45%;
   margin-top: 1rem;
-  line-height: 1.75rem;
+  line height: 1.75rem;
 }
 ```

 ### Continued development

 "Moving forward, I am eager to further enhance my front-end development skills by fully transitioning from CSS3 to Sass.
 The power and flexibility that Sass provides have become evident to me during this project, and I believe that diving deeper into Sass will greatly strengthen my foundation in front-end development.
-By utilizing advanced features such as mixins, nesting, variables, and parameters, I aim to streamline my code even further and make it more modular and maintainable.
+By utilizing advanced features such as mixins, nesting, variables, and parameters, I aim to further streamline my code and make it more modular and maintainable.
 Additionally, I plan to explore other Sass functionalities, such as partials and imports, to organize my stylesheets more efficiently.
 I am excited to continue learning and implementing best practices in front-end development, keeping up with the latest trends and techniques to create visually stunning and responsive websites."

 ### Useful resources